nicolasdao/easypipinstall/README.md

 # EASY PIP INSTALL

-easy-pip-install installs Python packages with automatic `requirements.txt`, `prod-requirements.txt` and `setup.cfg` files updates.
+easypipinstall installs Python packages with automatic `requirements.txt`, `prod-requirements.txt` and `setup.cfg` files updates.
 It also easily uninstall all the dependencies from those files.
 It uses an opiniated pattern where:
 - Only two type of dependencies exist: `prod` and `dev`.
 - All dependencies are listed under `requirements.txt`.
 - By default, dependencies are listed in both `requirements.txt` and `prod-requirements.txt`.